zilin-huang/CV2X-LOCA/README.md

 # Reference
 If you find this repo to be useful in your research, please consider citing our work.

-*Roadside Units-Enabled Cooperative Localization Scheme for Autonomous Vehicles Under GNSS-denied Environments: Methodology and Demonstration.
-Zilin Huang, Sikai Chen (Corresponding author), Yuzhuang Pian, Soyoung Ahn, David Noyce.*
+*CV2X-LOCA: Roadside Unit-Enabled Cooperative Localization Framework for Autonomous Vehicles.
+Zilin Huang, Sikai Chen (Corresponding author), Yuzhuang Pian, ZIhao Sheng, Soyoung Ahn, David Noyce.*